 Mammalian predators continue to threaten numbers of native birds, and conservation programmes are required to protect populations of these endangered birds.
 In areas that have undergone predator control, birds have had greater nesting success, less predation at nests and a larger breeding population.

-Online guide to help identify the signs left by pest animals.
+The Pest Detective website provides an online guide to help identify the signs left by pest animals.